Rail Safety and Standards Board: History

-The Rail Safety and Standards Board (RSSB) which was established during 2003 as a result of a direct recommendation of the public inquiry into the Ladbroke Grove rail crash.
+The Rail Safety and Standards Board (RSSB) which was established on 1 April 2003 as a result of a direct recommendation of the public inquiry into the Ladbroke Grove rail crash.
 According to the Office of Rail and Road (ORR) regulatory body: "The RSSB's principal objective is to lead and facilitate the rail industry's work to achieve continuous improvement in the health and safety performance of the railways in Great Britain."
 In accordance with this principle, the agency's prime purpose is to lead the various other entities associated with Great Britain's rail network, including the ORR, rail infrastructure owner and maintainer Network Rail, and the Rail Delivery Group operating body.
 Amongst its responsibilities, the RSSB is responsible for the publication and updating of the British Railway Rule Book, which defines technical standards and operating procedures upon the railway.

 The RSSB's ownership is divided amongst a range of different organisations in the British railway sector, including Network Rail, infrastructure managers, train operating companies, and rolling stock companies.
 As a condition of their licence obligations, the majority of Britain's train operators are required by the ORR to be members of the RSSB and to comply with the obligations of membership.
 The RSSB is financed primarily via levies sourced from its members.
 The ORR itself supervises the RSSB, performing periodic independent reviews of the organisation for such purposes.

 Operationally, the RSSB has routinely employed various techniques to assess and manage risk, particularly during incident investigations, to help drive improvements in the rail industry's health and safety policies.
 It operates multiple teams of inspectors that act not only to ensure legal compliance and appropriate certification is obtained and maintained by the organisations involved, but to foster a climate of continuous improvement throughout all elements of the rail industry.
 To this end, the RSSB has been committed to the continued development of various models, tools, and competences to support its members.
 New models and tools have also been developed through the stewardship of the RSSB.